focus-editor/focus/LOG.md

 you can use the default shortcuts and maybe report the error in a dialog box, presuming this was user-error after manually editing the config.

 # DONE
++ Rewrite finder to search in all in-memory project files:
+    + At the start of the program start a thread which will scan all files and open buffers for them
+    + Before starting, open whatever editors there are from the previous session, so that it opens fast
+    + Make sure there are no synchronisation conflicts:
+        + The thread doing the initial scan should create all buffers in a separate array and have a separate hash table?
+        + When the work is finished, the main thread should merge the arrays in an efficient way
+    + Start a file watcher which will keep looking for new or modified files
+    + [reported a bug] Release all file handles for the files we scanned (at least with no active editors)
+    + Use the synchronous file api for now
+    + Refresh modified buffer if needed
+    + Rescan dir as required by the watcher
+    + Make sure that when we save a file, the watcher knows about that (or maybe it's ok if it treats it as an external save?)
+    + Make the open file dialog work from the open buffers
+    + Create an example widget with search results
+    + Search and display results:
+        + Display something
+        + Create a search request and only replace results when collected data from all threads
+        + Make sure the results are sorted by project folder
+        + Request redraw when there's an active search request
+        + Don't overlap text
+        + Display code lines
+        + Color the code
+        + Highlight matches
+        + Move the cursor
+        + Open the results
 + Maybe sleep at least a little bit, don't render too many frames
 + Finder improvements
     + Use a thread to search to avoid blocking